 Windows User Type Default Directory Administrator The Thermo-Calc program is installed here: Program Files\Thermo-Calc\ <version> The default folders where documents, materials files, examples, and other folders that sometimes require additional licenses are installed under Public Documents for ALL USERS.
 For a local user these files are copied to the user's Documents folder where this local copy is associated to the user login.
 The Public Documents folder always contains the original set of contents as per the installation.
-C:\Users\Public\Public\Documents\Thermo-Calc\<version> After installing Thermo-Calc, and when you first open the program, the set of folders is copied from the source Public Documents location into a user Documents folder: C:\Users\<users\documents\thermo-calc\<version> It is recommended that you work with the files that are copied to the user folder.</users\documents\thermo-calc\<version></version></version> Server network License software installations on a server network (the License Manager software) C:\Program Files (x86)\Common Files\SafeNet Sentinel\Sentinel RMS License Manager\WinNT\ macOS User Type Default Directory Administrator (user name and password required) The Thermo-Calc program is installed in the Applications folder: Thermo-Calc- <version>.app and uninstall-Thermo-Calc-<version>.app The documents, materials, examples, and other folders that sometimes require additional licenses are installed here: /Users/Shared/Thermo-Calc/<version> To go to this folder, in Finder, from the Go main menu select Go to folder.
+C:\Users\Public\Public\Documents\Thermo-Calc\<version> After installing Thermo-Calc, and when you first open the program, the set of folders is copied from the source Public Documents location into a user Documents folder: C:\Users\<user>\Documents\Thermo-Calc\<version> It is recommended that you work with the files that are copied to the user folder.
+In some cases when an interim software update is installed there is also a backup folder created in this folder.
+For details, see "Updating the Software for Interim Releases" on page 146.</version></user></version></version> Server network License software installations on a server network (the License Manager software) C:\Program Files (x86)\Common Files\SafeNet Sentinel\Sentinel RMS License Manager\WinNT\ macOS User Type Default Directory Administrator (user name and password required) The Thermo-Calc program is installed in the Applications folder: Thermo-Calc- <version>.app and uninstall-Thermo-Calc-<version>.app The documents, materials, examples, and other folders that sometimes require additional licenses are installed here: /Users/Shared/Thermo-Calc/<version> In some cases when an interim software update is installed there is also a backup folder created in this folder.
+For details, see "Updating the Software for Interim Releases" on page 146.
+To go to this folder, in Finder, from the Go main menu select Go to folder.
 Enter the above file path and click Go.</version></version></version>